Toggle menu

 • the Housing Ombudsman Service considers complaints about the services provided by social landlords.

 • the Housing Ombudsman produces reports on landlords which have five or more findings against them.
-The latest reports are for the period 1 April 2022 to 31 March 2023, there is no landlord report for the Council.
+The latest reports are for the period 1 April 2024 to 31 March 2025.
+The landlord report for Great Yarmouth Borough Council.

 Share this page